kaikue/MagicOfTheStars/README.md

 	- Chase someone
 	- Stuff with one-way platforms (feel less stable)
 	- Spring off vertical moving platform
-	- Throw crate on vanishing platform so it doesn't go away
+	- Throw crate on vanishing platform so it doesn't go away when you step on it
+	- Jumping between conveyors in different directions
+	- Jumping between multiple spinning platforms

 ### UI
 - press jump to skip menu